cicerocaze/reve/README.md

     $ cpan install Dancer2

 The Perl Dancer2 framework will be downloaded and installed, and with it, lots of mandatory modules are installed too.

-...

-You're now ready to start working on a new pull request!
+### 3 - Deploying Rêve

+When Perl Dancer2 installation is finished, download Rêve application at: https://github.com/cicerocaze/reve.git.
+In the terminal, access the folder of the application and use the commands bellow to deploy Rêve, locally:

+    $ Plackup bin/app.pl

+The application has to be deployed with the following message in the terminal:

+    HTTP::Server::PSGI: Accepting connections at http://0:5000/

+When the application deploys, open some some browser and access it at "localhost:5000" to see the application running.

+## Final considerations

+In the third step, possibly, it miss some module.
+When that happen, it will show a message saying the name of the module is missed.
+This way, just use the commands "cpan install <Name::OfThe::Module>" to install the missed modules.
+See some common examples of missing modules errors:

+    $ cpan install Dancer2::Plugin::Database
+    $ cpan install DBD::SQLite
+    $ cpan install Plack::Runner

+When the installation of the missed modules is finished, try to deploy repeating the commands "Plackup bin/app.pl".
+When the application deploys, go to the browser e access: localhost:5000 to check the application.

+    * This is happaning because the Makefile.pl is not being updated automatically, for while.